Tanker truck carrying cooking oil overturns, two people ejected from cab - NewsBreak

 Gabriel Aya was inside his garage working when he heard a commotion out on the street.

-“I was doing a few things in my driveway — in my garage, when I hear this big noise — this big crash,” Aya told ABC7’s Gage Goulding.
+“I was doing a few things in my driveway — in my garage, when I hear this big noise — this big crash,” Aya told NBC2’s Gage Goulding.

 His security cameras don’t record sound, but he said it’s one that he certainly won’t forget in the near future.